-You may find a prescription drug's tier by searching the UMP Preferred Drug List on the UMP Prescription drug coverage webpage or by calling WSRxS Customer Service (see Directory for link and contact information).
+You may find a prescription drug's tier by searching the UMP Preferred Drug List on the UMP Prescription drug coverage webpage or by contacting WSRxS Customer Service (see Directory for link and contact information).
 You may purchase up to a 90-day supply for most prescription drugs.
-For the majority of specialty drugs, you may purchase up to a 30-day supply.
+For most specialty drugs, you may purchase up to a 30-day supply.